wattlebirdaz/bashcms2_contents/pages/top/main.md

 ## About me

-A student who lives in Tokyo and wants to become an engineer who can do both software and hardware.
+A student who lives in Tokyo and wants to become good at software engineering.

-Current interest is in distributed systems.
-For more infomation click [here](https://rotaki.org/?page=profile)
+For more infomation click [here](https://rotaki.org/?page=profile).

 ## Contact